Gaines Township, Genesee County, Michigan: Modern era

 In August 2016, the village's lone police officer retired thus police protection was being provided by the township.
 By March 9, 2017, the village council formally dissolved the police department and Gaines Township purchased the police car.

 The township residents approved a mosquito control ballot proposal in November 2016 that would allow the township to assess up to $50 for mosquito control.
 In September 2017, Gaines Township and Metro Police Authority officers were cross sworn in each other jurisdictions as a form of mutual aid while not necessarily planning to merge with the Authority.

+The township residents approved a fire department 1-mil millage proposal in November 2024 with 59.78% casting their ballots in favor of the measure.
+This new funding will be collected over a five-year period, from 2024 through 2028, and is specifically for the purchase of vehicles, apparatus, and equipment needed by the fire department, per the proposal.
+The millage is expected to generate an estimated $255,917 in its first year of collection, providing a significant boost to the township’s ability to equip its fire department.

 Government

 Gaines Township in Genesee County has a Supervisor-Board form of government.
 In this form of government, three members of the Board of Trustees are executives: Supervisor (being the township's chief executive), Clerk and Treasurer.
 There are two additional trustees elected to the board.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.3 sqmi, of which 35.2 sqmi is land and 0.1 sqmi (0.20%) is water.